Selection and Aggregation of Conformal Prediction Sets: Comparison of EFCP and VFCP

-Now comparing EFCP and CFCP in terms of the assumptions required, EFCP is the clear winner.
+Now comparing EFCP and VFCP in terms of the assumptions required, EFCP is the clear winner.
 The finite sample efficiency and validity properties of EFCP only require the observations to be independent and identically distributed, while the analogues results for VFCP require certain regularity assumptions on the nested sets used and the training methods via the assumptions~\ref{eq:width-continuity} and~\ref{eq:Holder-VFCP}.
 It is relatively easy to verify if assumption~\ref{eq:width-continuity} holds true or not for a given class of nested sets, but it seems difficult to verify assumption~\ref{eq:Holder-VFCP} in practice (at least for complicated non-parametric training methods $\mathcal{A}_1, \ldots, \mathcal{A}_K$).
 Finally, from a sample usage aspect, EFCP only requires two splits while VFCP requires three splits.
 It is worth pointing out that one can replace $\alpha$ in EFCP Algorithm~\ref{alg:efficiency-first-conformal} with $\alpha - (\sqrt{\log(2K)/2} + 1/3)/\sqrt{|\mathcal{I}_2|}$ to attain finite sample $1- \alpha$ coverage validity with EFCP.
 For a fair comparison of EFCP and VFCP, we did not incorporate this change in Algorithm~\ref{alg:efficiency-first-conformal}.
 Moreover, in practice, we notice that EFCP Algorithm~\ref{alg:efficiency-first-conformal} without any modifications already attains the required coverage; see the simulations in following subsections.
 Finally, we mention that assumption~\ref{eq:Holder-VFCP} depends on $\alpha\in(0, 1)$ and might lead to a large H{\"o}lder constant $L_k$ when $\alpha$ converges to zero.
 This leads to a worse empirical oracle inequality for VFCP.
 Such a dependence on $\alpha$ does not occur with EFCP.
+An empirical comparison of EFCP and VFCP in the context of conformalized quantile regression is given in supplementary Appendix~\ref{appsec:application-conformalized-quantile-regression}.